 If you want to visit Paris for New Year’s celebrations, check out our dedicated article on what to do in Paris on New Year’s Eve.

-Enjoy “Paris’ most beautiful avenue” with a Seine River night cruise.
+Enjoy ‘Paris’s most beautiful avenue’ with a Seine River night cruise.
 Admire the city beautifully illuminated with the Christmas lights and some of the main Paris tourist attractions, such as the Eiffel Tower, Notre Dame, or Les Invalides.
 It is difficult not to be in love with a view like this one!

 The Seine river cruises come with or without dinner, and they are a great way to spend a relaxed night, perhaps with a glass of champagne.

 For December in Paris, the pastry and chocolate walking tours are the best.
 Learn about the traditional cakes and sweets during Christmas in France and admire the best pastry shops beautifully adorned for the festive season.

-The neighborhood of Saint Germain in Paris 6 is very reputed for its beautiful pâtisseries and chocolate shops and this Saint Germain Pastry and Chocolate Walking Tour has always great reviews.
+The neighborhood of Saint Germain-des-Prés in Paris 6 is very reputed for its beautiful pâtisseries and chocolate shops, and this Saint Germain Pastry and Chocolate Walking Tour always has great reviews.

 There are many good Parisian cabarets – click here for the ultimate cabarets of Paris guide – and you can watch a cabaret show with or without dinner, but the full experience is more fun!

-For December in Paris, we recommend booking your cabaret show asap, especially if you want to do a cabaret show during the Christmas week in Paris.
+For December in Paris, we recommend booking your cabaret show well in advance, especially if you want to do a cabaret show during the Christmas week in Paris.
 The Moulin Rouge is the most popular cabaret show in Paris but there are many more!

-When the air of Paris gets cold and crisp, it is the perfect time to explore the most beautiful covered passages of Paris.
+When Paris’s air gets cold and crisp, it is the perfect time to explore Paris’s most beautiful covered passages.

 These covered walkways, all bathed in natural light, are Art Nouveau /Neoclassical architectural gems built in the 18th century, the kind of place to see and to be seen whilst doing some shopping or drinking a cafe.